Shibbu264/TechTeam_Expansion_Task_2024/README.md

 ## Deadline

-The deadline for completing this task is the end of the day (EOD) on July 6th.(Negotiable if requested)
+The deadline for completing this task is the end of the day (EOD) on June 6th.(Negotiable if requested)

 ## Additional Notes